MOISECHRIST/RNAseq_Project/readme.md

 **Question 1 :** How many reads do we have per sample?

 For each sample, the total number of reads is the same for the 2 pairs.
 If we considerate only one mate for each sample, the range of the total number of reads is from 31.6M to 54.7M.
-More than the half of our data set have less than 40M of reads (53.33%).
+More than half of our data set have less than 40M of reads (53.33%).
 The second bigger part is between 40M still 50M, where we have 40% of our same.
-There is only one sample with the total of reads more than 50M (**SRR7821924**).
+There is only one sample with more than 50M reads (**SRR7821924**).

 <img height="650" src="./imgs/general_stats_table.png" width="1500"/>